 US safety agency seeks driver-assistance data from 12 automakers for Tesla probe

-US safety agency seeks driver-assistance data from 12 automakers for Tesla probe2 min read .
-Updated: 15 Sep 2021, 11:08 AM IST
+US safety agency seeks driver-assistance data from 12 automakers for Tesla probe

 US safety agency has asked for data from carmakers including BMW, Ford, General Motors, Honda, Hyundai, Kia, among others.